-Children are required to attend all events directly related to class work: plays, assemblies, musical performances, etc. Dates for all events will be

-WSP Family Handbook 2019-20 Page 24 of 63 given with as much advance notice as possible.
+Children are required to attend all events directly related to class work: plays, assemblies, musical performances, etc. Dates for all events will be given with as much advance notice as possible.
 Generally, these events take place during the school day.